Skip to content

 • branch: string the branch used by the Administration UI.
 The default is "main".

-• baseUrl: string the URL of your service doing the authentication request.
+• baseUrl: string the URL of the service that handles the authentication request.

 type: object